Leaking pipes

 Click for company comparison Close Panel

-Water companies have reduced leakage by a third from the 1990s and continue to manage leakage closely.
-All companies have targets for the amount of water that leaks from pipes.
+Water companies have reduced leaks by a third since the 1990s and continue to closely manage leaks.
+All companies have targets for the amount of water leaking from pipes.

 How can companies be compared?

-There are different ways to compare how companies are doing on leakage:
+There are different ways to compare how companies are doing on leaks:

-• Comparing how each company is doing against its target
+• Compare how each company is doing against its target

-All companies have targets for how much water leaks from pipes – are they meeting, beating or failing them?
+All companies have targets for the amount of water leaking from pipes - are they meeting them, beating them or missing them?

-Targets differ for each company, depending on how much it costs to reduce leakage in each area and how much extra water from reducing leaking is worth – in money, to the environment and to customers.
-The targets are approved by the regulator, Ofwat, and set so that bills are no higher than they need to be.
+Targets are different for each company, depending on how much it costs to reduce leaks in each area and how much extra water from reducing leaks is worth - in money, to the environment and to customers.
+The targets are approved by the regulator, Ofwat, and are set so that bills are not higher than they need to be.

-Because the size of areas companies supply can vary considerably, the amount of leakage in each company’s area is different.
-To compare companies against each other, you can either look at how much leakage there is per length of pipe – or how much leakage there is per property.
+Because the size of the areas that companies supply can vary significantly, the amount of spills in each company's area is different.
+To compare companies against each other, you can either look at the amount of leakage per length of pipe - or the amount of leakage per property.

-Targets for leakage are based on comparing the cost of getting extra water by reducing leakage and the cost of getting extra water from other sources, in each part of the country.
-So leakage targets, and the level of leakage, will vary depending on local costs and water availability in that region.
-The targets also include how important customers think reducing leakage is, and this varies across the country too.
+Targets for leakages are based on comparing the cost of obtaining additional water by reducing leakages and the cost of obtaining additional water from other sources, in all parts of the country.
+Therefore discharge targets, and the level of discharge, will vary depending on local costs and water availability in that region.
+The targets also include how important it is to reduce leaks in the opinion of customers, and this varies across the country as well.

-• Extreme weather conditions - hot and dry weather or freezing cold leads to the ground expanding or contracting around water mains pipes, resulting in bursts
+• Extreme weather conditions - hot and dry weather or freezing cold causes the ground to expand or contract around water mains, leading to bursting

-• The age of the pipe network in a particular region - older pipes tend to leak more
+• The age of the pipe network in a given region - older pipes tend to leak more

-• Pipe material – some materials are more prone to bursting than others
+• Pipe material - some materials are more likely to burst than others

 • Differences in water pressure

-• Soil conditions - corrosion can lead to some pipe materials being eaten away
+• Soil conditions - corrosion can lead to some pipe materials being damaged

-• Damage to pipes - in cities and towns, heavy traffic compresses the soil around pipes and can damage them.
+• Damage to pipes - in cities and towns, heavy traffic compacts the soil around pipes and can damage them.

 Have companies met their targets?